Cottam power stations: Feed water system

-Circulating Water System
+Circulating water system

 The River Trent is tidal and navigable at the location of the station.
 The Trent River Board estimated the average and minimum summer flow rates to be 2,500 and 1,818 million litres per day (550 and 400 million gallons) respectively.
 There is no salt penetration to this reach of the river.

-The total requirement for circulating water at Cottam Power Station is approximately 259.1 million litres per hour (57 million gallons per hour), and to meet the conditions of the River Board in respect of temperature and water extraction the station is designed to work with a closed circuit cooling tower system drawing only purge and make-up water from the river.
-The average water requirement from the river is in the order of 113.7 million litres per day (25 million gallons per day), of which 40.91 – 59.1 million litres (9-13 million gallons) are required to make good evaporation losses.
+The total requirement for circulating water at Cottam power station was approximately 259.1 million litres per hour (57 million gallons per hour), and to meet the conditions of the River Board in respect of temperature and water extraction the station was designed to work with a closed circuit cooling tower system drawing only purge and make-up water from the river.
+The average water requirement from the river was in the order of 113.7 million litres per day (25 million gallons per day), of which 40.91 – 59.1 million litres (9–13 million gallons) were required to make necessary evaporation losses.

-The C.W. system comprises a twin culvert fed by four vertical spindle pumps feeding the condensers arranged in two parallel groups, and discharging to eight cooling towers.
-The cooled C.W. from the tower ponds is returned to the pump suction for re-circulation.
+The C.W. system consisted of a twin culvert fed by four vertical spindle pumps feeding the condensers arranged in two parallel groups, and discharged to eight cooling towers.
+The cooled C.W. from the tower ponds was returned to the pump suction for re-circulation.
 A special feature of the C.W. plant at Cottam is the annular moat arrangement around the pump house.
-The moat is 45.72m (150 ft) external diameter, 5.486m (18 ft) deep and 3.048m (10 ft) wide.
-Suction for the four pumps is taken tangentially from the inside of the moat.
-This arrangement causes a continual circular, vortex free flow of water within the moat and allows any combination of the four pumps to be operated as the station demands.
+The moat is 45.72 m (150 ft) external diameter, 5.486 m (18 ft) deep and 3.048 m (10 ft) wide.
+Suction for the four pumps would be taken tangentially from the inside of the moat.
+This arrangement would cause a continual circular, vortex free flow of water within the moat and allowed any combination of the four pumps to be operated as the station demanded.

-To prevent formation of slime and bacterial growth automatic, intermittent dosing is provided at each condenser inlet.
+To prevent formation of slime and bacterial growth, automatic intermittent dosing was provided at each condenser inlet.

-Each of the eight natural draught cooling towers has a normal capacity of 30.69 million litres per hour (6.75 million gallons per hour), with a normal cooling range of 8.5 degrees Celsius (47 degrees Fahrenheit).
-"De-icing" equipment is installed on the periphery of each tower, together with "eliminators" which reduces the system loss caused by carry over of water droplets.
+Each of the eight natural draught cooling towers had a normal capacity of 30.69 million litres per hour (6.75 million gallons per hour), with a normal cooling range of 8.5 degrees Celsius (47 degrees Fahrenheit).
+"De-icing" equipment was installed on the periphery of each tower, together with "eliminators" which reduced the system loss caused by carry over of water droplets.

-Coal Plant
+Coal plant

-The Coal Plant at Cottam Power Station was decommissioned in 2019 and ceased energy generation.
+The coal plant at Cottam power station was decommissioned in 2019 and ceased energy generation.